How to Use a Stud Finder: Tips from the Pros

 Keep that 16-inch-on-center rule in mind.
 Once you confirm the position of one stud, measure from there to find others.
 Then confirm with the tool.

-If you’ve got any tips or tricks on how to use a stud finder that you feel were left out, feel free to add them to the comments below.
+If you’ve got any tips or tricks on how to use a stud finder that we may have left out, feel free to add them to the comments below.